aponysus/rego/docs/index.md

 Retries are only “safe” if they are observable.

-`rego` captures a structured `observe.Timeline` (attempt timings, outcomes, budget decisions, errors) and can also stream attempt/timeline events to your own logging/metrics/tracing via `observe.Observer`.
+`recourse` captures a structured `observe.Timeline` (attempt timings, outcomes, budget decisions, errors) and can also stream attempt/timeline events to your own logging/metrics/tracing via `observe.Observer`.

 ## What’s inside